-This no-bake matcha strawberry cheesecake is light, fluffy, and presents beautifully.
+This delish summer dessert cheesecake is light, fluffy, and presents beautifully.
 If you love strawberries and matcha, and would love a no-bake and make-ahead option, this is the dessert for you!

 Classic Baked Cheesecake vs. No-Bake Cheesecake

 What is the difference between a baked and a no-bake cheesecake?
-Whereas the baked cheesecake contains eggs and required baking over a water-bath followed by chilling in a refrigerator, the no-bake cheese cake does not contain eggs, but is softer, fluffier, and has a mousse-like consistency.
+Whereas a classic baked cheesecake contains eggs and requires baking over a water-bath followed by chilling in a refrigerator, this no-bake cheesecake does not contain eggs, but has a softer, fluffier, and mousse-like consistency.

-This Strawberry Matcha Cheesecake is made in 2 parts: the bottom matcha crust and the strawberry-cream cheese topping.
+This Strawberry Matcha Cheesecake consists of two distinctive layers: a matcha base and a strawberry-cream cheese topping.

-For the matcha crust, you will need the following:
+For the matcha base layer, you will need the following:

-For the Strawberry Cream Cheese Filling, you will need:
+For the Strawberry Cream Cheese layer, you will need: